ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/TOSCA-Instrument-Details.md

 ## Background & Timeline ##
 TOSCA is an indirect geometry spectrometer, on TS1.
 The [TOSCA](https://www.isis.stfc.ac.uk/Pages/TOSCA.aspx) web page describes the background to the instrument.

-## Control System ##
-TOSCA will migrate from the SECI control system to the IBEX control system in late October 2018 (prior to Cycle 2018/03).

 ## TOSCA Equipment ##
 The equipment listed below is used on TOSCA.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).